iotaledger/cli-wallet/documentation/docs/03_account.md

 ### `unspent-outputs`

-Display all unspent outputs that are stored in the account.
+Displays all unspent outputs that are stored in the account.

 #### Example